pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_presence.md

 #### Return occupancy only

-##### Requires Presence

-Return only occupancy for a single channel by specifying the channel and setting UUIDs to false:
+Requires Presence.
+To return only occupancy for a single channel, specify the channel and set UUIDs to false.

 ```
 1